Original Research

 What This Means for Ecommerce Brands

-If you’re running an ecommerce brand and thinking about digital PR, here’s the practical summary:
+If you’re running an ecommerce brand and thinking about digital PR, here’s the practical summary: We turned these patterns into 5 ready-to-use campaign templates.

 Your best angle is probably a ranking.
 State/city rankings using search data are the highest-frequency pattern.
 If your product connects to any geography-based trend, start there.